Table of Contents

 Now when sales takes the reins, that cold call will suddenly be a whole lot warmer.

 Acquiring new business and company growth go hand in hand.
-Many companies and organizations have entire teams dedicated to finding new business prospects.
+Many companies and organizations have entire teams dedicated to uncovering insights for new business prospects.

 While there are many different kinds of lead generation – content marketing, advertising, SEO, email campaigns, cold calling, list-buying, hosting events, and attending trade shows, just to name a few – a sales and marketing intelligence tool is great for discovering new, quality leads, quickly, as well as enhancing your other lead-gen efforts.